How can we use SSL and our own domain name in the URL to our site?

 Note: Oracle charges per IP for custom SSL.
 If you purchase either a wildcard or a SAN certificate, then all interfaces can use the same certificate and the same IP address.
 If for some reason you choose separate certificates for each interface, then each interface would require us to assign an IP address and we would need to charge for each IP used.
 In general, it is in the customer's best interest to cover as many domains as possible, on as few certificates as possible.

-Changing the vhost of an interface will result in the change of multiple application components and deployment files for the Oracle Service Cloud admin console.
+Changing the vhost of an interface will result in the change of multiple application components and deployment files for the Oracle B2C Service admin console.

 Please be aware that any instances of your site/interface that were installed previous to a vhost change will require a reinstall using the new launch URL.